 Underwood, 36, has spent most of his life seeking social and technical solutions.
 After studying symbolic systems at Stanford, Underwood worked as a therapist, pursued a PhD in social change at Vanderbilt, and finally ended up in human factors at Ideo.
 He was at the design-thinking consultancy from 2006 until 2010.
 There he helped develop “the Tube,” the firm’s Yammer-anticipating intranet; that turned into a business unit, helping other companies build collaborative networks.
 But consulting, Underwood says, is like hitting golf balls at a practice range: you never got to make (or miss) the final putt.
 Then came a career-altering epiphany.

-He and Scott Cannon, then iPad operations team leader at Apple, realized that "people use email as a terrible to-do list."
-With this insight in mind, they left their vaunted company to cofound Orchestra in January 2011.
+He and Scott Cannon, then iPad operations team leader at Apple, realized that “people use email as a terrible to-do list.”
+With this insight in mind, they left their respective vaunted companies to cofound Orchestra in January 2011.

 Their mission: to make tools that people actually want to use as opposed to tools that people are forced to use.
 Their problem: Everyone had tasks trapped in their inboxes.
 Their solution: Orchestra To-Do.

 The thought was, “What if we built a to-do list with the communication baked right into it?”
 Underwood says.
 “Can we skip that email step and help people send tasks more directly?
 Then people can free themselves of their inboxes.”

 Launched in September 2011, their initial bid for inbox freedom set off sparks–Jack Dorsey gave it tweet love, Lifehacker named it the best iPhone to-do app, Apple declared it the productivity app of the year–but then fizzled out.